ralismark/ralismark.github.io/site/posts/lets-prove-1/index.md

 2. Forming an meta-implication using `iffD1` then doing a forward proof step with `drule not_limit_closure[THEN iffD1]` ([IIRM §9.2.1](https://isabelle.in.tum.de/doc/isar-ref.pdf#method.drule)).
 3. You can also do the same with `frule` instead ([IIRM §9.2.1](https://isabelle.in.tum.de/doc/isar-ref.pdf#method.frule)), or combine those two theorem with `iffD1[OF not_limit_closure]` ([IIRM §6.4.3](https://isabelle.in.tum.de/doc/isar-ref.pdf#attribute.OF)), for `frule iffD1[OF not_limit_closure]`!

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> To be honest, I just wanted to show off a bit :)
+	To be honest, I just wanted to show off a bit :)

 We'll take the first one, then play around with existentials to pass the prefix to the safety definition.